 - A parent should be mindful of the special responsibilities that come with being a parent of a student-athlete.
 A parent is to refrain from abusive language directed at officials, players, or coaches.
 He/she should also avoid giving instructions to players from the stands or sidelines, as this can place the student-athlete in a most difficult position of trying to please coach and parent.

-- A parent who directs abusive behavior or language at officials, players, or coaches, or who repeatedly gives instructions to players from the stands or sidelines, may be excluded from a particular contest.
-A pattern of such behavior may result in a parent being excluded from all contest of a specified team.
+- A parent who directs abusive behavior or language at officials, players, coaches, opposing fans, or who repeatedly gives instructions to players from the stands or sidelines, may be excluded from a particular contest.
+A pattern of such behavior may result in a parent being excluded from all contests of a specified team.
 A student-athlete whose parent does not cooperate with coaches and the Athletic Director in matters of fan language and behavior and the giving of instructions to players may be excluded from participation in the athletic program.

 - The Archbishop Mitty logo is not to be reproduced by parents or athletes on any non-authorized merchandise.
 Only merchandise purchased through the Lion’s Den is permissible by copyright law.